erons/Customer-Data-Mgmt/README.md

-# Technical Demo: "Customer Data Management"
+# Technical Demo: Customer Data Management
 > The management platform for DBG's new API strategy

 The target was to explore the flexibility and utility of the Vue.js Framework for Frontend application development, to see if it was a valid alternative to established options like Angular.js and React.js.